ringcentral/engage-voice-api-docs/docs/index.md

 ## Getting Help

-If on your way to building your first RingCentral Engage Voice application you encounter difficulty or need help, we are here to assist.
+If on your way to building your first RingCentral RingCX application you encounter difficulty or need help, we are here to assist.
 Here are our most popular support resources available to you:

 * [Developer Forums](https://devcommunity.ringcentral.com/) - post a question to our support community.
 * [StackOverflow](http://stackoverflow.com/questions/tagged/ringcentral) - seek help from one of the Internet's most popular Q&A sites for developers.